-We believe that building connections between our associates, their families and our communities create a more meaningful, fulfilling, and enjoyable workplace.
-We are committed to providing comfort to those in need through our relationship with the United Way of Central Alabama.
-Associates make contributions to this organization that supports 71 partner agencies and we match 100% of all employee contributions.
-In addition, we support our employee's donations to the Community Food Bank of Central Alabama and foster collaboration to end hunger in our community.
+We believe that building connections between our team members, their families and our communities creates a more meaningful, fulfilling, and enjoyable workplace.
+We are committed to providing comfort to those in need through our ongoing relationship with the United Way of Central Alabama.
+Team members make contributions to this organization that supports 71 partner agencies, and we match 100% of all team member contributions.
+We support a number of organizations through financial and inkind giving, including the Leukemia and Lymphoma Society, Children's Hospital of Alabama, Alabama Sheriff's Youth Ranch, UAB O'Neal Comprehensive Cancer Center and the Jefferson County, Alabama Board of Education.
+Our retail store team members engage with local community partners across our vast store footprint by hosting events such as free haircuts for back to school and holiday food drives.

-Our retail store operations team sponsors a community engagement program in our local retail districts called Sole School.
-To recognize the bonds we share, we select one school from each of Hibbett|City Gear sales districts each year to participate in Sole School.
-Sole School Program highlights include product donations, engagement programs, career coaching, academic incentives, and monetary donations.
-Our team members lead focus groups where student athletes are encouraged to excel in school and are introduced to various career paths that may be available to them after high school and college.
+SOLE SCHOOL® is the main focus for community engagement in our local retail districts.
+In Fiscal 2022, we partnered with over 85 schools, one school from each Hibbett and City Gear sales districts, to participate in the program.
+Highlights of SOLE SCHOOL® include product donations, engagement programs, career coaching, academic incentives and monetary donations.
+Our retail team members lead focus groups where student athletes are encouraged to excel in school and are introduced to various career paths that may be available to them after high school and college.
 Additionally, the student athletes get a first look at some of the newest product releases and selections and can provide feedback, potentially influencing future product selection.